BDavid03/Happy-Shacks/README.md

 # Happy-Shacks
 HappyShacksNFT Project, launched in March 2022.
-It was my first experience with solidity and on-chain interactions.
+It was my first experience with solidity and on-chain interaction.

 Etherscan Smart Contract - Actively revising to reduce Gas Fees by implementing modularisation